 After all, if you’re going to invest your time in exercising, don’t you want to ensure you’re spending that time effectively?

-- The Muscles Used in Rowing Change During Each Step of the Rowing Movement
+- What Does a Rowing Machine Work?
+The Muscles Used in Rowing Change During Each Step of the Rowing Movement

 - Rowing Machine: Muscles Worked During Step 1: The “Catch”